vermiceli/nes-contra-us/docs/Graphics Documentation.md

 ## Sprite Number Encoding
 The sprite data in bank 1 is encoded.
 Except when #$fe, the first byte specifies the number of entries in the sprite.
-There there are that many groups of 4-bytes.
+Then there are that many groups of 4-bytes.
 Each #$4 bytes specify two tiles that are stacked vertically.
 Except when the first byte is #$80, these four bytes follow the PPU OAM byte specification.
 For details on this data structure,